dduan/DrString/Documentation/Overview.md

 Pedantry begins with a glossary.
 So let's look at what elements of a docstring we can scrutinize about.

-(_TODO: this section only talks about docstring for function signatures, there are other docstring-worthy stuff._)

 A docstring is a block of consecutive lines that all starts with `///`.
 The first `/` is indented to the same column as its "documentee".